Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Herbs Widely Used For Infections and The Flu

-1. Antibiotic action: Natural antibiotics contained in superior plants do not act as quickly and as effectively as chemically treated, purified antibiotics contained in pharmaceutical products.
-However, they have the advantage of being much better tolerated, since as a rule, they lack any side or toxic effects.
+1. Antibiotic action: Natural antibiotics in superior plants do not act as quickly and effectively as chemically treated, purified antibiotics in pharmaceutical products.
+However, they are much better tolerated since they generally lack any side or toxic effects.
 Moreover, they do not depress natural defenses, as pharmaceutical antibiotics usually do.
-Plants also contain antiseptic substances which act on the skin or mucosa surface.
+Plants also contain antiseptic substances that act on the skin or mucosa surface.

-2. Depurative action: Herbs promote elimination through the kidneys, the skin, and the liver of toxins that our bodies are continuously producing, even more so with infectious diseases.
+2. Depurative action: Herbs promote elimination through the kidneys, the skin, and the liver of toxins our bodies continuously produce, especially with infectious diseases.

 3. Immunostimulant action: Some herbs can stimulate the immune system, which produces defenses against infections.
 These defenses are double: cellular (for instance, the leukocytes or white blood cells) and humoral (antibodies).
 Both increase in number with phytotherapy remedies.